zimmski/tavor/README.md

 ## <a name="use"></a>How do I use Tavor?

 Tavor can be used in three different ways:
-- [Using the binary](#binary) which makes everything officially provided by the Tavor project available via the command line.
+- [Using the binary](#binary) which makes everything officially provided by the Tavor framework available via the command line.
-- [Developing applications with the Tavor framework](#develop) by implementing the internal structure via code and doing everything else too like fuzzing and delta-debugging.
+- [Developing applications with the Tavor framework](#develop) by implementing the internal structure via code and doing everything else like fuzzing and delta-debugging too via code.
 - [Extending the Tavor framework](#extend) because of research or missing features.

 ## <a name="binary"></a>The Tavor binary